mori-b/aioconnectors/README.md

     python3 -m aioconnectors chat bind_server_ip <server_ip>

--If you don't want your server to use the default port (10673) :
+-If you don't want your server to use the default port (10673), use --port on both peers :

     python3 -m aioconnectors chat --port <port> [--target <server_ip>]